-Azofra is a small farming village that with a population of less than 300, like many villages along the Camino, it owes continuing existence to pilgrims travelling the Camino Frances.
+Azofra is a small farming village with a population of less than 300, like many villages along the Camino, it owes its continuing existence to pilgrims traveling the Camino Frances.

-Canas is the birthplace of Saint Dominic of Silos and apparently Saint Francis stayed in the covent while on his pilgrimage to Santiago.
+Canas is the birthplace of Saint Dominic of Silos and apparently, Saint Francis stayed in the convent while on his pilgrimage to Santiago.

-Leaving Canas follow the LR 327 until you reach the LR 204, where you turn right and stay beside the road until Ciruena, total distance of about 6km.
+Leaving Canas follow the LR 327 until you reach the LR 204, where you turn right and stay beside the road until Ciruena, a total distance of about 6 km.

 Albergue Virgen de Guadalupe, private, 1 Calle Barrio Alto, €7, 35 beds, B&B, W€4, D, @, Bike, Tel: 638 924 069, Web: http://albergue-virgendeguadalupe.webnode.es, Open from March 15 to October 15.

 Albergue Victoria, private, 8 Plaza del Horno, €10, 16 beds, B, W, D, @, V, Bike, Tel: 628 983 351, 941 426 105, Web: http://www.casavictoriarural.com/casavictoria/Bienvenidos.html